 Specific requirements include:

-4 Sessions of four days (Thursday-Sunday) at Merimna Institute, Athens, Greece and 1 Session (Tuesday-Friday) at NYU College of Dentistry Linhart Continuing Dental Education Program, New York.
+4 Sessions of four days (Thursday-Sunday) at Merimna Institute, Athens, Greece and 1 Session (Thursday-Sunday) at NYU College of Dentistry Linhart Continuing Dental Education Program, New York.
 Participants has to complete the program in five separate sessions divided over a two-year period.

 Participants must complete a written report on a topic to be determined by NYU College of Dentistry Linhart Continuing Dental Education Program.
 Written reports must be typed.
 Recommended report length is 15-25 pages.
 A list of scientific references should be included.
 The written report may be in English or another language if the participant is not able to communicate in English.
 However, if English is not the language selected, a one-page summary in English must be included.

 During the final session, participants are required to document and formally present two (2) clinical cases performed and completed in their private practices.

 Upon successful completion of all program requirements, a Certificate of Achievement will be awarded by NYU College of Dentistry Linhart Continuing Dental Education Program.
 Please note this certificate program is not applicable to any formal degree program but is an acknowledgement of the participants” commitment to professional growth and development.
 The final decision for fulfilling the requirements is the responsibility of the Assistant Dean for Continuing Education.